MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

     - Background G: **175**
     - Background B: **207**

-19. Drag a **Label** into the top left corner of the canvas and use following information:
+19. Select the canvas, and drag a **Label** into the top left corner of it.
+Set its properties using the following information:
     - Content: **From:**

-20. Drag a **Label** into the canvas, below the last created label and use following information:
+20. Select the canvas, and drag a **Label** into it.
+Place it below the last created label, and set it properties using the following information:
     - Content: **Subject:**

-21. Drag a **Label** into the canvas, below the last created label and use following information:
+21. Select the canvas, and drag a **Label** into it.
+Place it below the last created label, and set it properties using the following information:
     - Content: **Body:**

-22. Copy the canvas we created and filled with labels.

-23. Paste the canvas below the last copied canvas.
+22. Copy the Canvas, and paste it below the last copied canvas.

-24. Drag a **TextBlock** below the left side of the canvas and use following information:
+23. Drag a **TextBlock** below the left side of the canvas using the following information:
     - Content: **Add a Comment**
     - Foreground style: **Solid Color Brush**
     - Foreground R: **0**